privacy-tech-lab/gpc-web-crawler/README.md

   The remaining columns pertain to the opt out status of a user, which is indicated by the value of the US Privacy String, OptanonConsent cookie, and GPP string.
 The US Privacy String can be implemented on a site via (1) the client-side JavaScript USPAPI, which returns the US Privacy String value when called, or (2) an HTTP cookie that stores its value.
 The OptMeowt analysis extension checks each site for both implementations of the US Privacy String by calling the USPAPI and checking all cookies.
 The GPP string's value is obtained via the [CMPAPI for GPP](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md).

-  - wellknown: return value of fetching \<site url>/.well-known/gpc.json using [the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
-If there is json data, the value will be that data; if not, it will be null.
   - uspapi_before_gpc: return value of calling the USPAPI before a GPC opt out signal was sent
   - uspapi_after_gpc: return value of calling the USPAPI after a GPC opt out signal was sent
   - usp_cookies_before_gpc: the value of the US Privacy String in an HTTP cookie before a GPC opt out signal was sent